bbohlender/article-wishlist/README.md

 # Welcome 👋

 This is a wishlist for technical articles.
-If you have a question that needs a longer explanation or a topic that interests you in the realm of **3D, UI, or Multiuser**, [create an issue](https://github.com/bbohlender/article-wishlist/issues/new) that describes what the article should be about.
+If you have a question that needs a longer explanation or need a technical deep dive on any topic in the relam of **3D, UI, or Multiuser**, [create an issue](https://github.com/bbohlender/article-wishlist/issues/new) that describes what the article should be about.

 ## Support ❤️